aatishb/DIYtouchpad/README.md

 2. Assemble circuit.

    The conductive patch is hooked up to 6 voltage probes, a 5V voltage supply, and a ground.
 Make sure the alligator clips are making good contact with the paint.
-The second ground alligator clip (the one disconnected in the image) will be our cursor, using which we'll draw on the touchpad.
+The second ground alligator clip (the one disconnected in the wiring diagram) will be our cursor, using which we'll draw on the touchpad.
 Try to ensure that the different alligator clips or wire leads don't touch each other directly.

 ![fritzig diagram](https://raw.githubusercontent.com/aatishb/DIYtouchpad/master/images/DIYtouchpad.png)